-To change a record from a duplicate to a unique:
+Follow steps in this procedure to change a record from a duplicate to a unique.

-- In the MatchRecordType field, enter "Unique". - 2.
-When you are done modifying records, check the Approved box.
+- 1. In the MatchRecordType field, enter "Unique". - When you are done modifying records, check the Approved box.
 This signals that the record is ready to be re-processed by Spectrum[TM] Technology Platform. - 3.
 To save your changes, click the Save button.